Doctor insights on:

 Broadly speaking, cardioplumonary resuscitation (cpr), is the act of compressing the heart in an effort to create blood flow.
 This is typically performed as "external" or "closed chest" cpr, as taught by the america heart association.
 When performed with assisted ventilation, it is possible to deliver enough oxygen to the heart for it to regain its ability to ...Read more

-- Can you give someone a bladder infection?
+- Can you give someone herpes if you dont have blisters?

 - Can you give someone cymadia from oral?